-(g) You acknowledge and agree that the Trust will not loan any assets to you or the Beneficiary.

-(h) You agree and acknowledge that the Illinois College Savings Pool (the "Pool") was established pursuant to Section 16.5 of the State Treasurer's Act, ILCS 505/16.5 (the "Act") that the Trust was established under the Act and is administered by the Treasurer of the State of Illinois, pursuant to state law, and is intended to qualify for certain federal income tax consequences under Section 529 of the Internal Revenue Code.
-You further acknowledge that such federal and state laws are subject to change, sometimes with retroactive effect, and that neither the State of Illinois, the Trust, the Trustee, the Treasurer, the Program Manager, nor any advisor or consultant retained by the Trust makes any representation that such state or federal laws will not be changed or repealed.

-(i) You acknowledge that the Trust is the record owner of the shares of the mutual funds in which each Portfolio is invested and that you will have no right to vote, or direct the voting of, any proxy with respect to such shares.

-(j) If the Account Owner is a trust or other entity, then Account Owner represents and warrants that (i) the trust or other entity is duly organized, validly existing, and in good standing under the laws of its state of organization and has the power and authority to enter into this Participation Agreement, (ii) the execution, delivery, and performance of this Participation Agreement by Account Owner have been duly authorized by all necessary action on the part of Account Owner, and (iii) this Participation Agreement constitutes the legal, valid, and binding obligation of Account Owner, enforceable against Account Owner in accordance with its terms.
+- aid program.
+You also acknowledge and agree that neither the State of Illinois, the Trust, the Trustee, the Treasurer, the Program Manager, nor any other advisor or consultant retained by or on behalf of the Trust makes any such representation or guarantee. - (f) You acknowledge and agree that no Account will be used as collateral for any loan.
+Any attempted use of an Account as collateral for a loan will be void. - (g) You acknowledge and agree that the Trust will not loan any assets to you or the Beneficiary. - (h) You agree and acknowledge that the Illinois College Savings Pool (the "Pool") was established pursuant to Section 16.5 of the State Treasurer's Act, ILCS 505/16.5 (the "Act"), that the Trust was established under the Act and is administered by the Treasurer of the State of Illinois, pursuant to state law, and is intended to qualify for certain federal income tax consequences under Section 529 of the Internal Revenue Code.
+You further acknowledge that such federal and state laws are subject to change, sometimes with retroactive effect, and that neither the State of Illinois, the Trust, the Trustee, the Treasurer, the Program Manager, nor any advisor or consultant retained by the Trust makes any representation that such state or federal laws will not be changed or repealed. - (i) You acknowledge that the Trust is the record owner of the shares of the mutual funds in which each Portfolio is invested and that you will have no right to vote, or direct the voting of, any proxy with respect to such shares. - (j) If the Account Owner is a trust or other entity, then Account Owner represents and warrants that (i) the trust or other entity is duly organized, validly existing, and in good standing under the laws of its state of organization and has the power and authority to enter into this Participation Agreement, (ii) the execution, delivery, and performance of this Participation Agreement by Account Owner have been duly authorized by all necessary action on the part of Account Owner, and (iii) this Participation Agreement constitutes the legal, valid, and binding obligation of Account Owner, enforceable against Account Owner in accordance with its terms. - Section 5.

-Section 5.
 Fees and Expenses.
-The Trust will make certain charges against each Account in order to provide for the costs of administration of the Accounts and such other purposes as the Treasurer shall determine appropriate.

-(a) Program Management Fee.
+The Trust will make certain charges against each Account in order to provide for the costs of administration of the Accounts and such other purposes as the Treasurer shall determine appropriate. - (a) Program Management Fee.
 Each Age-Based, Target, and Individual Fund Portfolio is subject to a program management fee at a current annual rate of 0.07% of the average daily net assets, which is accrued daily and reflected in the NAV of each Age-Based, Target, and Individual Fund Portfolio.
-The annual program management fee will be decreased or increased under certain circumstances as disclosed in the Program Disclosure Statement.

-(b) State Administrative Fee.
-Except as provided in the next sentence, each Age-Based, Target, and Individual Fund Portfolio is subject to a state administrative fee at an annual rate of 0.03% of the average daily net assets, which is accrued daily and reflected in the NAV of each Age-Based, Target and Individual Fund Portfolio.
-The Index Age-Based, Index Target, Index Individual Fund Portfolios, Bank Savings 529 Portfolio, and the Money Market 529 Portfolio are subject to a state administrative fee at the annual rate of 0.00% of the average daily net assets.
+The annual program management fee will be decreased or increased under certain circumstances as disclosed in the Program Disclosure Statement. - (b) State Administrative Fee.
+Except as provided in the next sentence, each Age-Based, Target, and Individual Fund Portfolio is subject to a state administrative fee at an annual rate of 0.025% of the average daily net assets, which is accrued daily and reflected in the NAV of each Age-Based, Target and Individual Fund Portfolio.
+The Index Age-Based, Index Target, Index Individual Fund Portfolios, Bank Savings 529 Portfolio, and the Vanguard Federal Money Market 529 Portfolio are subject to a state administrative fee at the annual rate of 0.00% of the average daily net assets.
 The Treasurer may, in its sole discretion, modify the state administrative fee.
 Account owners will be notified of any change in the state administrative fee.